benlind/shell-config/README.md

 ### ZSH Theme

-To get the **agnoster** theme to work correctly, you need to install the Menlo font.
+To get the **agnoster** theme to work correctly, you need to install the Meslo font.
 This font comes with [Powerline](https://github.com/powerline), and you can install just the fonts by running this:

 ```
 git clone https://github.com/powerline/fonts.git && cd fonts && ./install.sh
 ```

-Then set your terminal font to Menlo.
+Then set your terminal font to Meslo.